Use an existing trusted SSL certificate for Mobility Print

 About Mobility Print and Certificates

 By default, the Mobility Print server will use a self-signed certificate.
-This can be used for secure communication, but does mean that if users browse to the Mobility Print Help Center on your server using HTTPS then they will see an error because the certificate is untrusted.
+While the self-signed cert secures communication, using one means that users browsing to the Mobility Print Help Center on your server using HTTPS will see an untrusted certificate error.

-Consider sharing this link with your users instead to our Mobility Print Help Center which shows users how they can use Mobility Print on their devices.
-This page does use a trusted certificate, and can be browsed to securely over port 443.
+Consider sharing the link with your users instead to our Mobility Print Help Center which shows users how they can use Mobility Print on their devices.
+Our public page uses a trusted certificate that’s securely reachable over port 443.